#---Nil---

 “this thing doesn’t exist”.

-It’s similar to null
+It’s similar to null in other programming languages.

 x = nil